MINNESOTA TOURNAMENT TRAIL

 ENTRY FEES / TRANSFER FEES

-100 BOAT MAXIMUM. $220.00 for all one day events. $260.00 for all 2-day double point events.
+100 BOAT MAXIMUM. $220.00 for all one-day events. $260.00 for all 2-day double point events.
 This includes $10 Big Fish pot (100% payback), $20 to Championship purse and a $10 Operational Fee.
 To avoid late fees of $20, all entries must be received 7 days prior to the event.
 (Late fees will not be charged to new members or on the first event you fish per year).
-Entries from January 1-31, must be accompanied with 4 one-day and 1 two-day event entries.
+Entries from January 1-31 must be accompanied with 4 one-day and 1 two-day event entries.
 Starting February 1, single event entries will be accepted.
 A $50.00 processing fee will be assessed for each event transfer.
 Entry fees are non-refundable.
+To be eligible to fish a two-day event, a team must have entered into at least one – one-day event.
 You must qualify to fish Championship.
 Entry fee will be $510.

 Tournament entries are based on a first received, first entered basis.
 A $50 processing fee for transfers will be assessed.